lume00/mapper/README.md

 # Mapper

-Mapper is a distributed key-value store written in Rust.
+Mapper is a distributed key-value store written in Rust, for now it is a fully working proof of concept.
 It provides efficient storage and retrieval of records with support for TTL (time-to-live) policies, sharding, asynchronous operations, and periodic backups.

 ## Features